secwexen/security-playbooks/docs/architecture/architecture.md

 ## Recommended Usage

-1. Start with [quickstart.md](docs/getting-started/quickstart.md) to set up your lab environment.
+1. Start with [Quick Start](docs/getting-started/quickstart.md) to set up your lab environment.
-2. Explore detection rules in [detection-rules/](detection-rules/).
+2. Explore detection rules in [Detection Rules](detection-rules/).
-3. Run scenarios in [scenarios/](labs/scenarios/) with labs as guided exercises.
+3. Run scenarios in [Scenarios](labs/scenarios/) with labs as guided exercises.
 4. Extend repository content with new scripts or detection rules as needed.